 Even though I'm a little tired and a little emotionally drained, overall things are going well.
 The hair on my head is completely gone, peach fuzz included, and I'm getting used to wearing my wig for teaching and hats the rest of the time.
 A student who took my class last semester commented on my dark hair color and didn't even realize it was a wig!
 It's thick and heavy, but it always falls perfectly into place and takes no time at all to style, so I guess there are some perks to chemo after all.
 Trying to keep a positive attitude.
 Succeeding every day but Wednesdays.

-Some good news in the midst of the junk... my genetic testing results came back normal!
+Some good news in the midst of the terrible, terrifying journey that is cancer treatment... my genetic testing results came back normal.
+I think this is good news, anyway.
 I was tested for 8 gene mutations associated with breast cancer.
 The most well known genetic mutations for breast cancer are the BRCA1 and BRCA2 genes, but there are several others that I was tested for as well, many of which are associated with other types of cancer as well including ovarian, lymphoma, melanoma, and uterine.

 All results came back normal which means I do NOT have a proven genetic mutation and there is no reason to think I'm at higher risk of breast cancer recurrence or another instance of breast cancer in the future.
 I can move forward with plans for a lumpectomy after my chemo treatments and do not need to worry about more aggressive surgery or treatment at this time.